Access4all/adg/pages/knowledge/colours-and-contrast/text-content/README.md

 There are some exceptions to the contrast requirements of text content.

-- **Logos** usually must adhere strictly to a corporate's design guidelines and thus may be displayed in its original colours (needless to say that it still is unpleasant if your clients cannot perceive your logo).
+- **Logos** usually must adhere strictly to corporate design guidelines and thus may be displayed in those colours regardless of contrast ratios (needless to say that it still is unpleasant if your clients cannot perceive your logo).
 - **Decorative** text: this could be the background pattern of an image that is created from random words.
 - **Incidental** text: this could be a random street sign somewhere in the background of a photograph.
-- **Disabled** text: this could be a disabled from control's label.
+- **Disabled** text: this could be the label of a disabled element in an online form.

-## Enhancing contrasts of text
+## Enhancing text contrast

-To improve contrast, instead of completely changing a text's colour (or its background), there exist some less obtrusive solutions.
+Besides directly changing the colour of the text or the background there are some additional options to improve contrast.

 ### Increasing contrast using shadow

-By adding a shadow to text, its own colour may not be of relevance anymore.
+Drop shadow around text can make up for insufficient contrast between text colour and background.

 For example, look at the following image.
 It shows two words, both with a red fill that has an insufficient contrast of `2.1:1` to the white background.